zack-murray/labs-curriculum/Labs Curriculum/Sprint 3 - Giving and receiving feedback/GP2_Receiving Feedback.md

 #### Feedback demonstration 2

 * Your instructors conduct a mock feedback session, one giving feedback to the other.
-Fortunately, this time around the receiever takes the feedback well.
+Fortunately, this time around the receiver takes the feedback well.

 #### Final debrief